rtbrick/bngblaster/docsrc/sources/access/l2tp.rst

 The Agent-Circuit-Id and Agent-Remote-Id AVP defined in RFC5515 is supported and stored for each session if received.
-Received CSUN messages are processed correctly and via control socket it is possible to send also CSURQ requests to the LAC.
+Received CSUN messages are processed correctly and via the control socket, it is possible to send also CSURQ requests to the LAC.

 L2TP Commands
 ~~~~~~~~~~~~~